 He entered the kitchen and frowned when he saw a bowl of porridge already waiting for him on the table.
 Usually he made his own breakfast, and he liked it that way, but he knew his mother never accepted that.
-This was her idea of a peace gesture, which meant she was going to ask something he won't like out of him.
+This was her idea of a peace gesture, which meant she was going to ask something of him he wouldn't like.

-Zorian rolled his eyes and cast a slightly modified heat water spell at the porridge, which was instantly back at a pleasant temperature.
+Zorian rolled his eyes and cast a slightly modified 'heat water' spell on the porridge, which was instantly returned to a pleasant temperature.

 "She did it again?" his mother asked, amusement obvious in her voice.

 "I am nothing like my father!"
-Zorian half-yelled, glaring at her.
+Zorian insisted, raising his voice and glaring at her.
 This was why he hated eating with other people.
 He returned to his breakfast with renewed vigor, eager to finish this as soon as possible.

 "What's that got to do with me?"
 Zorian asked.

 "It will be an extended visit," she said.
-"We'll be there for about 6 months, most of it spent traveling from one place to another.
+"We'll be there for about six months, most of it spent traveling from one place to another.
 You and Fortov will be at the academy, of course, but I'm worried about Kirielle.
-She's only 9 and I don't feel comfortable bringing her along with us."
+She's only nine and I don't feel comfortable bringing her along with us."

-Zorian paled, finally catching on to what she wants of him.
+Zorian paled, finally catching on to what she wanted of him.
 Hell.
 No.

 "Mother, I'm 15," he protested.